benjaminpsinclair/Netdisco-2023-Advisory/README.md

 </form>
 </body>
 ```
-If the administrator clicks on this link then attacker's machine will be discovered and the payload loaded through SNMP and executed when the IP is entered in the search bar, as in the screenshot below.
+If the administrator clicks on this link then attacker's machine will be discovered, the payload loaded through SNMP and finally executed when the IP is entered in the search bar, as in the screenshot below.

 ![SNMPXSS](https://github.com/benjaminpsinclair/Netdisco-2023-Advisory/assets/93361940/28172d61-79bd-4f71-9eb8-b17a01456602)